-Ah, Valentines Day.
+Ah, Valentine's Day.
 The first thing that comes to mind is a heart-shaped box of cheap chocolates that should be directly applied to one's hips.
 And then there is that sweet little cupid.
 He's an overweight angel aiming a bow and arrow at you to inspire you to fall blissfully in love.
 I mean, let's face it.
 Cupid's arrow is a weapon that literally and metaphorically could be the death of you.
 But all jokes aside, do you even know why we actually celebrate Valentine's Day?
 I didn't think so.

-What is the meaning of Valentine Day?
+What is the meaning of Valentine's Day?

 The Legend of Saint Valentine

 In ancient Rome, the date February 14th was a holiday to honor the Roman Goddess of women and marriage.
 The next day was celebrated as the pagan Roman Feast of Lupercalia.
 During this time in Roman history, young adults were strictly segregated by sex.
 No surprise, it was 269 AD.
-Eventually they needed to give their hormones a chance to flourish.
-So it was customary on the eve of the feast of Lupercalia for young men and woman to be partnered for the feast by the men picking the girls' names from a jar.
-Sometimes the pairing lasted for a year and with the young couples falling romantically in love and eventually marring.
+Eventually, they needed to give their hormones a chance to flourish.
+So it was customary on the eve of the feast of Lupercalia for young men and women to be partnered for the feast by the men picking the girls' names from a jar.
+Sometimes the pairing lasted for a year and the young couples fall romantically in love and eventually marring.
 It was all very sexist in a provocative way.

 Unfortunately, this didn't last for long.
 This euphoric ritual of hormonal teenage partnering would come to an abrupt end during the tyrannical rule of Emperor Claudius II, also known as Claudius the cruel.
 Emperor Claudius had Rome fighting in many bloody and unpopular battles and was having grave difficulty recruiting soldiers to sustain his military forces.
 In his warped mind, Claudius believed the reason he couldn't get soldiers was due to women.
-He convinced himself that the men's love of his family, wife, or girlfriend prevented them from leaving there side and joining the military.
+He convinced himself that the men's love of his family, wife, or girlfriend prevented them from leaving their side and joining the military.
 It had nothing to do with the little matter that they didn't want to die a savage death for an Emperor they despised.

 Fun-loving Emperor Claudius proceeded to cancel all pending and future marriages and engagements in Rome.
 Claudius then made it a crime punishable by death to associate with Christians.